The Dorking Halls was built to house the Festival and opened in 1931;

 Spread the word

 Could you help display posters in your local area or take leaflets to another event you're attending?
-Your choir should have a stock, or please ask the Festival Organiser or Publicity Officer for some.
+Your choir should have a stock, or please ask the Festival Organiser for some.

 If you use Social Media, follow @LeithHillFest on Twitter and chat online to the virtual community.
 If you 'like' our Facebook page, please share our posts with your friends too.